QR-based Parallel Set-Valued Approximation with Rational Functions: QR-based SV-AAA

+The process of approximating $Q\Gamma$ rather than $Q$ is what we mean by `weighted SV-AAA' applied to $Q$.
+As shown in section~\ref{sec:introSVAAA}, by Theorem~\ref{thm:obs1} the support nodes and weights $(Z_m,W_m)$ returned by SV-AAA applied on $Q\Gamma$ can now be used as support points and weights for a set-valued rational approximation of $F\Pi$, and hence also of $F$.

+The implementation of QR-AAA, which we take as its definition, is given in Algorithm~\ref{alg:qr-aaa}.
+The tolerances for the RRQR step and the SV-AAA step are reduced to $\epsilon/2$ and $\epsilon/2\sqrt{k}$ respectively, to ensure an overall error of $\epsilon$ (see equation~\eqref{eq:errEQ}).
+Figure \ref{fig:qrAAA} shows a simple diagram illustrating QR-AAA.
+Note that the final approximation $F\approx H_mF(Z_m,:)$ is not identical to the output of SV-AAA applied to $F$, but constitutes a different set-valued rational interpolatory approximation, in barycentric form, that well-approximates $F$.
+It can therefore be said to behave like a SV-AAA approximation of $F$, hence the dashed arrow labeled `SV-AAA'.\\ Using the diagonally scaled $Q\Gamma$ is essential, as the trailing columns of $Q$ tend to become more oscillatory for increased precision $\epsilon$, leading to an increased rational degree in the SV-AAA approximation of $Q$ if unweighted by $\Gamma$.

 In Section \ref{sec:qrAAAtest} we report the remarkable speed-ups attained by QR-AAA. \begin{remark} The idea of using a QR decomposition in approximation algorithms is not new.
-Typically, the orthogonal bases obtained by the QR decomposition provide additional stability, as in the RBF-QR method (see e.g.~\cite{RBFQR} and~\cite{RBFflat}).
-In fact, it is standard practice to orthogonalize bases of discretized functions using e.g. Gram-Schmidt or the QR decomposition.
-Nevertheless, our results on the accuracy of set-valued approximation using the truncated QR decomposition (or in fact the more general orthogonal decomposition $F\Pi \approx QC$) seem new, as is the observation of its computational benefits in the context of set-valued approximation. \end{remark}
+Typically, the orthogonal bases obtained by the QR decomposition provide additional stability, as in the RBF-QR method (see, e.g.,~\cite{RBFQR} and~\cite{RBFflat}).
+In fact, it is standard practice to orthogonalize bases of discretized functions using, e.g., Gram-Schmidt or the QR decomposition.
+Nevertheless, our results on the accuracy of set-valued approximation using the truncated QR decomposition seem new, as is the observation of its computational benefits in the context of set-valued approximation. \end{remark} \begin{remark} If from analytical knowledge, some desirable basis $\{\varphi_j\}_{j=1}^k$ whose linear span (approximately) contains $\{f_i\}_{i=1}^N$ is known, one can replace $Q$ above by $\Phi\in\C^{Z\times k}$, with $\Phi(i,j)=\varphi_j(z_i)$.
+We can then write $F\approx \Phi C$, where $C=\Phi^{\dagger}F$.
+In this case, the principle of QR-AAA still works, with $Q$ replaced by $\Phi$ and $\Gamma$ the diagonal matrix defined by $\Gamma_{ii}:=\|C(i,:)\|_{\infty}$. \end{remark} A \texttt{C++} implementation of QR-AAA has been made publicly available at \cite{PQRAAAGit}.